Id405/sitelen-pona-ucsur-guide/README.md

       ![an image preview of fairfax hd](fairfaxhd.png)

       This is currently the best supported font!
-It supports cartouches, and long pi.
-It looks a bit nasa, however it is readable (mostly)
+It supports cartouches, combination glyphs, and long glyphs (pi, tawa & lon).
+It looks a bit nasa, however it is mostly readable, and activly being worked on.
   - [linja nanpa](https://github.com/ETBCOR/linja-nanpa)

       ![an image preview of linja nanpa](linjananpa.png)